Persian Gulf

-Persian Gulf at Night from ISS, 2020.
+The Persian Gulf at night from the ISS, 2020.

-The Persian Gulf, (Note: خلیج فارس, /fa/.) sometimes called the Arabian Gulf, (Note: الخليج العربي, /ar/.) is a mediterranean sea in West Asia.
-The body of water is an extension of the Arabian Sea and the larger Indian Ocean located between Iran and the Arabian Peninsula.
+The Persian Gulf, (Note: خلیج فارس, /fa/, الخليج الفارسي) sometimes called the Arabian Gulf, (Note: الخليج العربي, /ar/.) is a mediterranean sea in West Asia.
+The body of water is an extension of the Arabian Sea and the larger Indian Ocean located between the Arabian Peninsula and Iran (Persia).
 It is connected to the Gulf of Oman in the east by the Strait of Hormuz.
-The river delta of the Shatt al-Arab forms the northwest shoreline.
+The river delta of the Shatt al-Arab forms the north-west shoreline.

 The Persian Gulf has many fishing grounds, extensive reefs (mostly rocky, but also coral), and abundant pearl oysters; however, its ecology has been damaged by industrialization and oil spills.

 The Persian Gulf is in the Persian Gulf Basin, which is of Cenozoic origin and related to the subduction of the Arabian plate under the Zagros Mountains.
 The current flooding of the basin started 15,000 years ago due to rising sea levels of the Holocene glacial retreat.

 Geography

 The International Hydrographic Organization defines the Persian Gulf's southern limit as "The Northwestern limit of Gulf of Oman".
 This limit is defined as "A line joining Ràs Limah (25°57'N) on the coast of Arabia and Ràs al Kuh (25°48'N) on the coast of Iran (Persia)".

-This inland sea of some 251000 km² is connected to the Gulf of Oman in the east by the Strait of Hormuz; and its western end is marked by the major river delta of the Shatt al-Arab, which carries the waters of the Euphrates and the Tigris.
+This inland sea of some 251000 km² is connected to the Gulf of Oman in the east by the Strait of Hormuz.
+Its western end is marked by the major river delta of the Shatt al-Arab, which carries the waters of the Euphrates and the Tigris.
 In Iran, this is called "Arvand Rud" (lit.
 'Swift River').

 Its length is 989 km, with Iran covering most of the northern coast and Saudi Arabia most of the southern coast.
 The Persian Gulf is about 56 km wide at its narrowest, in the Strait of Hormuz.
-Overall, the waters are very shallow, with a maximum depth of 90 m and an average depth of 50 m.
+The waters are very shallow, with a maximum depth of 90 m and an average depth of 50 m.

 Countries with a coastline on the Persian Gulf are (clockwise, from north): Iran; Oman's Musandam exclave; the United Arab Emirates; Saudi Arabia; Qatar, on a peninsula off the Saudi coast; Bahrain, an island nation; Kuwait; and Iraq in the northwest.
 Various small islands also lie within the Persian Gulf, some of which are the subject of territorial disputes between the states in the region.